-On April 11, 2023, pursuant to the list of grantees and respective numbers of options approved by the board of directors of East Buy, East Buy granted a total of 30,459,000 share awards to grantees, including the directors, senior management and other employees of East Buy.
+On April 11, 2023, pursuant to the list of grantees and respective numbers of share awards approved by the board of directors of East Buy, East Buy granted a total of 30,459,000 share awards to grantees, including the directors, senior management and other employees of East Buy.
+The grant date fair value is determined by the market price of such share awards.
 Each grant has a total vesting period of 3 years from the date of grant, and between 20% to 50% of the total NES will vest annually within the vesting period upon certain performance conditions are met.